riticulus/RCH_Hackathon/README.md

 ## APIs
-Get a free Azure voucher at our booth to access [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
-In fact, with that voucher you can access _all_ Azure Services for free.
+Get a free Azure voucher at our booth to use Microsoft Azure.
+Identify the speaker, turn spoken language into text, make sense ouf of text and understand the user's intent with [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
+In fact, with that voucher you can access _all_ Azure Services for free!